How Much Is Your Life Worth? (Part 4. What Does Your Life Mean To Your Family?)

 Honestly now, have you even considered your life at all, to evaluate how you live it?
 What kind of life do you lead?
 Don't even try to blame the quality of your life on money, or the lack thereof.
 Money does not make a person into a person of character.
 What makes character is the obedience of a heart that grows ever closer to the Holy God of the Bible.
 As this series unfolded, we considered how none of us live our lives by chance.
 We were placed here for a purpose and that purpose is to influence others.
 We are blessed with much good when we live right and we are cursed and cut short in this life when we rebel.
 We spoke of our lives as having a value put on them by God.
 Popular belief gives the impression that we are here by chance and our lives mean very little in the universe.
 God has said that is a lie.
 Our lives are precious in His sight.
 We can have a tremendous affect on those around us for good or evil.
 This series has tried to expand the view we have of our lives, remind us that God cares, and explain how He expects us to behave.
 We spoke of the rewards for a good life.

 If you think about it, the life that we live on earth is really just a moment in time.
 People cling to this moment in time as if it is all of the existence they will ever know, as if they will pass into oblivion once they close their eyes to this world.
 That simply is not true.
 We fall asleep in death and open our eyes up to eternity.
 That eternity will either be with Jesus or not be with Jesus.
 Apart from Jesus is where all sinful mankind and Satan's hordes end up.
 Everyone that calls on Jesus to save them ends up with Him forever.
 The life before that, the one that you're living right now on this earth, determines where eternity will be spent.
 Now consider how a hundred years (which only a choice few live) would be nothing compared to a hundred billion years.
 And a hundred billion years is nothing compared to eternity because eternity never ends.
-Should you live with a view toward how you could selfishly spend this life on earth, or with a view of how you may endure forever?
+Should your emphasis be on living with a view toward how you could selfishly spend this life on earth, or should your eternity be formost on your mind?

 The picture I chose for this series has the title "My Life."
 I chose that because it is a mantra chanted by everyone that rebels.
 "It is my life!
 I will live it how I choose!"
 This is a true statement but do you see how much choosing right will mean to you?
 God does not force you to make choices, nor does He take over your mind to think for you.
 But a forever that never ends means that the choices you make so lightly here, have very great never-ending consequences there.